 Most people just love birthday cake.

-Just about everyone is going to hate this post because I’m going to talk about how birthday candles are wedded to the Mystery religions, and also because I’m including pictures of Ariana Grande playing the part of the Mother goddess in a Copernican Universe.
+Just about everyone is going to hate this paper because I’m going to talk about how birthday candles are wedded to the Mystery religions, and also because I’m including pictures of Ariana Grande playing the part of the Mother goddess in a Copernican Universe.
 There’s a spiritual reality to be found there.
 If you haven’t already, you may want to read my paper on birthdays and the Beatles.
 It involves Mk-Ultra and the Paul is dead conspiracy.
 The Walrus Was Paul.

 The cake itself was historically baked for the Queen of Heaven.
 So, think Isis, Astarte, Semiramis, and in the land of Canaan, Asherah.
 Or if you’re a Catholic, Mary.
 Apostate Hebrews couldn’t help themselves.
 They often elevated and ultimately perverted Asherah into the role of Yahuah’s consort like some sort of bad habit.
 The prophet Jeremiah recorded this practice in part when he wrote: